aeternity/protocol/contracts/fate.md

 Tuples have an arity indicating the number of elements in the tuple.
 Each element in the tuple has a type.
 The 0-tuple is also sometimes called unit.
+The maximum number of elements in the tuple is 255 (included).

 Examples:
 ```